The University of Maine System Procedures for Title IX Sexual Harassment

 During investigation of a formal complaint the burden of proof and gathering evidence is always on UMS, never the parties.
 A party or witness will be asked to provide any necessary documents, pictures, screenshots, etc. that may assist the University in gathering evidence.
 The parties will have an equal opportunity to present witnesses, including fact and expert witnesses, and other inculpatory and exculpatory evidence.
 Parties will receive written notice

-of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings at which that party’s participation is invited or expected, with sufficient time for the party to prepare to participate.
+of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings at which either party’s participation is invited or expected, with sufficient time for the party involved to prepare to participate.
 UMS will not restrict the ability of either party to discuss the allegations under investigation or to gather and present relevant evidence during the investigation.

 All investigative and hearing interviews will be recorded and transcribed.
 UMS does not permit any other unauthorized recording (including audio and/or video) of the interview or meeting.